WebAssembly/gc/proposals/gc/Post-MVP.md

 It is left to the engine to pick an efficient representation for the required tags, and depending on the hardware's word size, the number of tags in a defined type, the presence of parameters to a given tag, and other design decisions in the engine, these tags could either be stored as bits in the pointer, in a shared per-type data structure (a.k. hidden class or shape), or in an explicit per-value slot within the heap object.
 These decisions can be made by the engine on a per-type basis; validation ensures that all uses are coherent.

-**Why Post-MVP:** Variants allow for more compact representations and potentially more precise types, thereby possibly saving a cetain number of runtime checks and downcasts over the use of a common supertype, as necessary in the MVP.
+**Why Post-MVP:** Variants allow for more compact representations and potentially more precise types, thereby possibly saving a certain number of runtime checks and downcasts over the use of a common supertype, as necessary in the MVP.
 However, they are not strictly necessary in the presence of the latter.
 Nor can they replace it, since they necessarily define a _closed_ set of values, whereas the ability to import an arbitrary number of abstract types requires a way to include an _open_ set of types.
 To handle that, yet another form of _extensible union types_ (with generative tags) would be required in addition.

 ### Sketch